top of page

 Location, Lodging & Meals

-We are honored that the Washington State Patrol has opened their Training Academy to hosting this weeklong event.
+We are honored that the Washington State Patrol opens their Training Academy to host this weeklong event.
 Participants, referred to as cadets, will stay on campus throughout the week in the dorms.
 They will make their beds, maintain their personal effects, and have meals in the dining hall, just as a cadet training for a state trooper position would experience.

 The WSP Academy, in Shelton, WA, is situated amid 190 acres of forest.
 Initially built in 1969, the campus includes an administration building, dormitory, dining hall/kitchen, a multi-purpose building with gym and water training tank, outdoor firing range, driver training course, auto shop, classrooms, and conference rooms.